 Technology is making wipe testing even easier, with the availability of BD’s HD Check system.
-While currently tests only are available for doxorubicin and methotrexate, cyclophosphamide and 5FU should be available this summer.
+While currently tests only are available for doxorubicin and methotrexate, cyclophosphamide and 5FU should be available Q1 of 2020.

 Again, so why aren’t we doing more testing?

 Aside from the cost argument, it is also likely that many organizations do not want to look because they will probably find problems—and then have to fix them.
 This is essentially the ostrich version of HD safety.

 According to the CDC, more than 20,000 people are poisoned by carbon monoxide (CO) each year, killing more than 400.